Nashville Personal Injury Lawyer Who Gets Results

 How long do I have to file a personal injury claim in Tennessee?

-Under Tennessee law, personal injury claims must be filed within one year of the accident to comply with the statute of limitations.
+Under Tennessee law, personal injury claims must be filed within one year of the incident to comply with the statute of limitations.
 This makes it essential to avoid any delay in taking legal action.
 One year may sound like plenty of time, but there is a lot of work that needs to be done before you can take legal action against another party.

 How do I prove negligence?